Fieldry/DataProcessCovid19/README.md

 # Protocol for Processing Multivariate Time-series Electronic Health Records of COVID-19 Patients

+The lack of standardized techniques for processing complex health data from COVID-19 patients hinders the development of accurate predictive models in healthcare.
+To address this, we present a protocol for utilizing real-world multivariate time-series electronic health records of COVID-19 patients.
+We describe steps for covering the necessary setup, data standardization, and formatting.
+We then provide detailed instructions for creating datasets and for training and evaluating AI models designed to predict two key outcomes: in-hospital mortality and length of stay.

+## What's New

+🎉 [7 March 2025] Our [Paper](https://star-protocols.cell.com/protocols/4069) is accepted by Star Protocols!

+## Highlights

+- Steps for standardizing multivariate time-series EHR data format of COVID-19 patients
+- Instructions for processing EHR data of COVID-19 patients for training AI models
+- Guidance on training and evaluating AI models through tailored pipelines

 ## Requirements

 To get started with the repository, ensure your environment meets the following requirements: